 As a first step to evaluating these goals, an analysis of performance to date was performed.
 This revealed that the targets set for 2015 reductions had exceeded those of 2010 (Table 1).

-From here, there were two, primary concerns that helped decide necessary updates.
+From here, there were twoprimary concerns that helped decide necessary updates.
 The first was to determine how 2010 goals could be reinterpreted to not just address the campus as a whole, but the campus for its constituent parts.
 Thus, 2010 targets were normalized to account for weighted number of campus users, assuming a growth rate of approximately 1%.
 An examination of water use per unit of service area was also performed These results, summarized in Table 2, were then compared to water use on other campuses in order to better understand the University's progress.
 (Figures 1 and 2).

 Figure 1 Comparative water use per area serviced among select campuses